 "We have to pay attention to what is happening internationally to help our investigative program."

-Looking at both the present and the future, Rose maintains that abortion is the greatest current human rights abuse, and yet, she maintains a positive attitude because of the changes she is seeing.
+Looking at both the present and the future, Rose maintains that abortion is the greatest current human rights abuse, and yet, she maintains a positive attitude because of the changes she is seeing."The day for abortion's legal end and a revolution in our culture is already happening," said Rose.

 "We've some high hills to climb, but abortion numbers are going down," she said, “and I believe that, because of the cultural changes and successes, the day of the end of abortion is coming soon.”